CactusStar/GoAPITest/ReadMe.md

 # To do 2022/01/14
 1. read the document on testerhome for api testing.
 They are stored in the API_Test folder in the browser
 # To do 2022/01/19
-need a script to insert data to database
+     - need a script to insert data to database
+     - need learn the usage of Fiddler